multi-learn/lis2/docs/source/optimizer.rst

 The module provides functionality to automatically generate a configuration schema for a given optimizer by inspecting its ``__init__`` parameters.
 This allows for dynamic and flexible configuration of optimizers.

-.. autofunction:: src.optimizer.generate_config_schema
+.. autofunction:: lis2.optimizer.generate_config_schema

-.. autofunction:: src.optimizer.infer_type_from_default
+.. autofunction:: lis2.optimizer.infer_type_from_default

 BaseOptimizer
 -------------

-.. autoclass:: src.optimizer.BaseOptimizer
+.. autoclass:: lis2.optimizer.BaseOptimizer
    :members:
    :undoc-members:
    :show-inheritance: